Cusco routes

 Inkan Milkyway run tours three tours each day at; 10 AM, 1 PM and 3:30 PM, except on Sunday when there is only one tour at 10 AM.

-In this fascinating historical centre walking tour of Cusco, they will take you to many of the named attractions in Cusco such as Plaza de Armas, Mercado San Pedro, and the Palace of Pachaquteq.
+They will take you to most of the attractions in Cusco such as Plaza de Armas, Mercado San Pedro, and the Palace of Pachaquteq.

 Day 2 - Rainbow Mountain